randylien/oren.github.com/posts/control-flow.md

-Control Flow library - when is the right time to use one?
+## Control Flow library - when is the right time to use one?

 ![cat](http://gifs.gifbin.com/012010/1264355701_cat.gif)

-I like to minimize the usage of abstructions in my node code.
+I like to minimize the usage of abstractions in my node code.
 Whether it's web frameworks or testing framework or control flow libraries.
 I just wrote a little module that is part of an rss reader I am working on.
 All it's doing is inserting urls to my DB based on some simple logic.
 Here are two versions of this moudule.
 One with [async](https://github.com/caolan/async#parallel) (control flow library) and the other one without it.